-As a matter of fact, tackling and falling down should be expected!
+As a matter of fact, tackling and/or falling down is normal!
 In football, that’s what the other team tries to do.
 They work to trip you up and make you fall so you can’t get to the goal.

 • Good communication is important.

 You need to be able to read each other’s signals when it’s important.
 That will take intentionality to learn more about each other.
 You also need to learn the skills it takes to work together as a successful team.
-In football they often call a “huddle” to “gather in a close-packed group” to determine different strategies for playing/winning the game.
+In football they often call a “huddle” and “gather in together in a close-packed group” to determine different strategies for playing/winning the game.

-Sometimes in marriage it can be beneficial to huddle together as a husband and wife.
-But the difference is that you take more time and care to share and come to agreement as to what is best for your marriage partnership.
+Sometimes in marriage it’s beneficial to huddle together as a husband and wife.
+But the difference is that you take more time to mutually share so you can better agree to what is best for your marriage partnership.

 • It’s important to pay more attention to what you’re doing right or wrong.

-This principle is important in marriage too.
-Keeping score on each other, can often lead to problems.
+This same principle is important in marriage.
+Keeping score on who does what, can sometimes lead to problems.
 You aren’t your spouse’s Holy Spirit.
-HELP when it’s good to do so; but don’t take over God’s job.
-Focus on what you should do for the betterment of the marriage, and allow God the elbowroom to work on your spouse.
+Help when you should—gently correct when you should; but don’t take over God’s job.
+Focus on what you should do for the betterment of the marriage, and give God the elbowroom to work on your spouse.
 You are God’s colleague in helping and loving your spouse.
-You are not the one who is to take over, and do what He wants to do.
+You are not the one who is to take over, and do what only God can do.

 And don’t pull a “Sarah.”
-She was the wife of Abraham, who essentially seemed to think that God wasn’t doing what He promised fast enough, so she came up with her own solution (see: Genesis 16).
-As a result, this world has been paying the price ever since.
-Don’t let your marriage go in the same direction because you get impatient or you think you know how to do things better than God does.
+She was the wife of Abraham, who essentially thought that God wasn’t doing what He promised fast enough, so she came up with her own solution.
+(See: Genesis 16.)
+As a result, this world has been paying a huge price ever since.
+Beware of causing harm to your marriage because of your impatience or thinking you know how to do things better than God does.